gracecarrillo/course-in-a-box-java/modules/tutorial/_posts/2000-01-06-Calculate-Simple-Interest.md

 ```
 Enter the Principal : 2000
-Enter the Rate of interest : 6
+Enter the Rate of interest in percentage: 6
-Enter the Time period : 3
+Enter the Time period in years: 3
-Simple Interest is: 360.0
+Simple Interest is: £360.0 over a period of 3.0 years.
 ```

 <br><br>